Frequently asked questions

 My neighbour plays loud music all night.
 How can CGA help me?

-Please contact our Community Safety Team.
+Please contact our Tenancy Management Team.
 Our team can visit you at home, and explain what can and can't be done under the tenancy agreement.
 We can arrange this visit out of normal office hours if this is more convenient for you.
 We can provide you with incident report sheets (like a diary) so that you can record what is happening, how often and at what times.
 We can also provide Dictaphones for those people who may struggle to complete written reports.
 By recording this information, you are helping CGA to assess the case and work out whether legal action can be taken against the person causing the nuisance.

 In very bad cases, CGA may issue a written warning under the tenancy agreement and call the tenant in for interview.
 As a last resort, we will consider legal action with a view to repossessing the offender's home.